 For a better understanding of this online tool, you may watch the video below or simply check the step-by-step guide.

 If we compare the original and edited images, the differences are significant.
 The edited image is much clearer, providing a higher photo quality.
-Indeed, using this tool to edit a northern lights photo would revamp the quality of the image, turning it into a true masterpiece.
+Indeed, using this tool to edit a northern lights photo would revamp the quality of the image and make photo hd, turning it into a true masterpiece.

 What’s more, the VanceAI Workspace makes it a lot easier for users to navigate through the site and utilize the dehazing tool.
 The results are quick and efficient, and the credits that come with the free subscription allow for a certain number and limits of edits.